ydb-platform/ydb/ydb/tests/functional/README.md

     ```
     export build_root=~/ydbwork/build
     ```
-    - `test_target` should match the suite from functional tests, which you wish to run.
-For example, you can export this variable via
+5. Launch the script, which prepares the environment for YDB tests:
     ```
-    export test_target=ydb_cli
-    ```
-4. Launch the script, which prepares the environment for YDB tests:
-    ```
     source ${source_root}/ydb/tests/oss/prepare/prepare.sh
     ```
-5. The script will put you inside directory with test sources, and you can run them:
+6. The script will put you inside directory with test sources, and you can run them:
     ```
     pytest -s
     ```